Minds of Medicine

 Watch recent Minds of Medicine episodes

 The diagnosis of breast cancer still strikes fear, but a local team of doctors have created a personalized approach to treating the disease that turns fear into hope.
 Using precision medicine to precisely target each patient’s treatment to her tumor’s DNA , doctors can significantly improve the outcome.
 Follow the journey of two patients with very different types of breast cancer as they battle the illness with the help of a team that has made defeating breast cancer their life’s work.
-Learn more about breast cancer care at the Henry Ford Cancer Institute.
+Learn more about breast cancer care at Henry Ford Cancer.

 Watch young Traverse City soccer coach get a valve replacement called Transcatheter Aortic Valve Replacement (TAVR).
 It will give him the new valves he needs without a single chest incision.
 Learn more or make an appointment with a Henry Ford physician from the Center for Structural Heart Disease.